thejud/text-processing-cookbook/README.md

 ### Find lines that are in one file, but not in another

-Sometimes I have a list of all files, and then a list of files that I want to keep, and I need to subtract the keepers aand work on the rest.
+Sometimes I have a list of all items, and then a list of items that I want to remove, and so I need to exclude (subtract) the rejects and work on the rest.

 If both files are sorted (or can be sorted), then you can use either the `comm` utility, or `diff`.

-comm takes two files, and reports of files that are in a, b or both.
+comm takes two **sorted** files, and reports lines that are in a, b or both.

-So, to file files that are in `all`, but not in 'keep', tell comm to suppress the lines in the second file (-2), and in both files (-3):
+So, to show items that are in `all`, but not in `reject`, tell comm to suppress the lines in the second file (reject, `-2`), and in both files (`-3`):

-    comm -23 all keep
+    comm -2 -3 all reject

+See also: `join`, which gives more control on a column by column basis.

 You can also grep the output of diff, which is most useful if you want to get a bit of context around missing lines.
 Lines removed from the first file are